vwkd/science-physics/src/general relativity/time/index.md

+- dimension of space time (without further defining dimension)
+- special for humans
+- can't access it like a spatial dimension
+- can move in space, can't move in time
+- instead is moved in time, in one direction with constant speed, involuntarily if wants to or not
+- own speed always constant from own point of view, speed of others through time can appear different, see Special Relativity

 ## 1

 clock: object that repeats itself in a predictable way living beings can experience time because they have clocks in them, e.g. heart beat, breath, etc.

+?? what is repetition? needs already concept of time...

 mystery is why time only moves forward, unlike how we experience directions in space